troop14pa/hugoplate/content/english/join/_index.md

 draft: false
 ---

-To join Scouts BSA, youth must be:
+To join Scouts BSA, boys and girls must be:

 * 11 years old; **or**
 * Webelos who has completed their Arrow of Light; **or**